Free • Fast • Privacy-first

 The validator checks for missing meta description, missing Open Graph tags, improper heading hierarchy (h1 should be first, no skipped levels), missing title tag, and other SEO best practices.
 These checks help improve your search engine rankings.

-Is this validator based on W3C standards?
+Is this checker based on official WCAG standards?

 Related HTML & Developer Tools